nagyist/opendialog-dev-environment/README.md

   }
 }``

-## Working on OpenDialog Core and Webchat

-The OpenDialog application is a Laravel application that makes use of [OpenDialog Core](https://github.com/opendialogai/core) and [OpenDialog Webchat](https://github.com/opendialogai/webchat) where a lot of the key functionality is present.
-If you want to work on those packages locally and checkout their git repositories you can use the following command:
-`php artisan packages:install`

 ## Automated testing

 To run automated tests with PHPUnit first ensure that phpunit.xml has the correct information for connecting to Dgraph.